 Worship Associates have a deep interest in worship, are comfortable speaking before the congregation, have good organizational skills, and the ability to speak candidly but kindly.
 They should be motivated to learn what makes an effective worship service for our community of faith.
 Worship Associates must be First Parish members with regular attendance at services at First Parish for at least two years.

-If you are interested in becoming a Worship Associate, please submit an online application by Thursday, April 30, 2020.
+If you are interested in becoming a Worship Associate, please submit an online application by the end of April.